Bien-Glitch/fusion.form.validator/README.md

 </html>
 ```

-But we've made it easier, thus you'd have:
+But we've made it easier, thus it is now:

 ```html